Which spelling is correct? The answer is not simple.

 Background: Between 3000 B.C. and 500 B.C., unique Florida Indian cultures developed throughout every region of the state.
-It is these pre-Columbian societies that spawned the 350,000 American Indians, the Apalachee, Calusa, Potano, Mayaca, Tequesta and Guacata who inhabited the northern coast of Florida when Juan Ponce de Leon landed on this Atlantic coast in 1513 and then sailed around the peninsula to Estero Bay near Fort Myers.
+It is these pre-Columbian societies that spawned the 350,000 American Indians, the Apalachee, Calusa, Potano, Mayaca, Tequesta and Guacata who inhabited Florida when Juan Ponce de Leon landed on the Atlantic coast in 1513 and then sailed around the peninsula to Estero Bay near Fort Myers.

-At the bottom of the letter a hand written question asks what the name “Miami” means, as “Mayaca” is believed to have the same meaning.
+At the bottom of the letter a hand written question asks what the name “Miami” means, as “Mayaca” is conjectured by some to have the same meaning.
 The “Mayaimi” Tribe lived near Lake Okeechobee, named from the Hitchiti words oki (water) and chubi (big).
-The oldest known name for Lake Okeechobee was, “Mayaimi”, also meaning “big water”.
-This was reported by Hernando de Escalante Fontaneda in the 16th century.
+The oldest known name for Lake Okeechobee was “Mayaimi,” (also meaning big water) as reported by Hernando de Escalante Fontaneda in the 16th century.

 In 1843, when this part of Florida was first surveyed, the surveyors encountered a group of Indians canoeing down the river.
 The surveyors asked for the name of the river they were surveying and recorded “Miarca” as the name provided.
 Too bad they didn’t think to ask the Indians what the name meant.

 So over the centuries many maps have been drawn with varying spellings of the lake, river, and region.
 When A.M.
 Wilson registered the name of the settlement north of what is now Myakka River State Park in 1879, he insisted that the proper spelling of the “town” was “Miakka.”
 When a new development along S.R.
 70 sprung up along the new railroad line and called itself Myakka City, people started distinguishing the two locations by referring to the original settlement as “Old Miakka.”